written by

 Consider taking a short video showing all the food being loaded onto trucks or of the food bank employee walking outside to see all the food.
 Show the video to the students so that they can celebrate their contribution and the final outcome.

-Post information and photos in the hallways and on your PlanSocial Hub so that parents and students are aware of how much food was eventually collected.
+Post information and photos in the hallways so that parents and students are aware of how much food was eventually collected.
 Copy this blurb or revise it to make it your own:

 Wow!
 The parents, staff, and students at X school are the best!
 Our food drive goal was to collect X food items and X dollars.